Beshario/Udacity-Robotics-Perception-Challenge/README.md

 A support vector machine (SVM) is used to train the model.
 The SVM creates a model from a predefined histogram data from a training set. the training set file is generated from `capture_features_pr2.py` script, then the robot classifies to best what it see to the model it made of what it already learned (cool huh?). a *linear kernel* using a C value of *0.1* is found accurate.

 For corss validation, a repetition of 20 was enough for the first scene, however, 40 repetitions were enough for the other two worlds.

-For the project, a general accuracy of *97%* of identifying objects was acheived

-The confusion matrices below shows the non-normalized and normalized results for a test case using the trained model generated above.
+For the project, the object identification general accuracy was of *97%* The confusion matrices below shows the non-normalized and normalized results for a test case using the trained model generated above.
 The training for the third test scene normalized result:
 ![Confusion matrix][figure_2]

 ## PR2 Robot Simulation

 The PR2 robot simulation has three test scenes to evaluate the object recognition pipeline.
-The following sections demonstrate each scenario.
+The following sections demonstrate each one:

 ### Test 1